POLG2: Clinical significance

 Mutations in POLG2 have been associated with progressive external ophthalmoplegia with mitochondrial DNA deletions.
 This disease results in progressive weakness of ocular muscles and levator muscle of the upper eyelid and patients with it may also manifest skeletal myopathy, ragged-red fibers and atrophy shown on muscle biopsy, cataracts, hearing loss, sensory axonal neuropathy, ataxia, depression, hypogonadism, and parkinsonism.
 This mutlisystemic disease has been linked to a G451E mutation that disrupts the DNA polymerase gamma subunits.

 In patients with chronic hepatitis C, those carrying the DDX5 minor allele or DDX5-POLG2 haplotypes are thought to be at an increased risk of advanced fibrosis.
-It is important to note, however, that those carrying the CPT1A minor allele are believed to be at a decreased risk.
+That those carrying the CPT1A minor allele are believed to be at a decreased risk.

 Interactions

 POLG2 has been shown to have 39 binary protein-protein interactions including 19 co-complex interactions.
 POLG2 appears to interact with POLG.